awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-loggingconfiguration.md

 You can access information about the traffic that AWS WAF inspects using the following steps:

 1. Create your logging destination\.
 You can use an Amazon CloudWatch Logs log group, an Amazon Simple Storage Service \(Amazon S3\) bucket, or an Amazon Kinesis Data Firehose\.

+   The name that you give the destination must start with `aws-waf-logs-`\.
+Depending on the type of destination, you might need to configure additional settings or permissions\.

-For information about configuring logging destinations and the permissions that are required for each, see [Logging web ACL traffic information](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html) in the * AWS WAF Developer Guide*\.
+   For configuration requirements and pricing information for each destination type, see [Logging web ACL traffic](https://docs.aws.amazon.com/waf/latest/developerguide/logging.html) in the * AWS WAF Developer Guide*\.

 1. Associate your logging destination to your web ACL using a `PutLoggingConfiguration` request\.